cyppan/claude-code-pres/slides.md

 # Transformation of the SWE Role

 - From writing code to orchestrating AI
-- Architecture and review become critical
+- Architecture (before) and review (after) become critical
 - Higher leverage, faster iteration
-- New skills: prompting, verification, orchestration, technology watch, tooling, decision making
+- New skills: prompting, verification, orchestration, technology watch, tooling, decision making, ...

 <!--
-reviewing becomes a blocker for innovation build vs buy
+reviewing becomes a blocker
+build vs buy arguments changed not only devs are impacted
+/output-style Learning
 -->